Blosc/bcolz/doc/intro.rst

-carray limitations
+bcolz limitations
 ------------------

-carray does not currently come with good support in the next areas:
+bcolz does not currently come with good support in the next areas:

   * Reduced number of operations, at least when compared with NumPy.
     The supported operations are basically vectorized ones (i.e. does